-The Kingston Canadian Film Festival is excited to be an official partner on the 2020 Telefilm Canada Talent to Watch Program.
-Filmmakers who have exhibited a short film at KCFF in the past five years are invited to apply to compete for up to a $125,000 contribution towards creating their first-feature film or narrative-based web project.
-The Kingston Film Office further commits an additional $10,000 towards any successful Talent to Watch production shot in Kingston.
+The Kingston Canadian Film Festival is excited to be a designated industry partner on the 2022 Telefilm Canada Talent to Watch Program.
+Filmmakers who have exhibited a short film at KCFF in the last 5 years are invited to compete for up to $250,000 in financing for fiction feature films or $150,000 for documentaries to realize the dream of producing their first feature-length film.

 SHOOT YOUR FILM IN KINGSTON!

-The new Kingston Film Office will support KCFF’s submission to the Telefilm Talent to Watch program and make an additional $10,000 contribution towards any successful Telefilm Talent to Watch feature film shot primarily in the greater Kingston area.
+The Kingston Film Office commits an additional contribution of $25,000 for dramatic features or $15,000 for documentary features towards any successful Talent to Watch production shot primarily in Kingston.
 The Kingston Film Office will also help facilitate access to locations, cast, crew, resources and suppliers, including additional in-kind sponsors, partners and/or mentors for a Kingston shoot.
-Contact email@example.com for more information.
+Contact firstname.lastname@example.org for more information.

-The Kingston Canadian Film Festival also commits to exhibiting final Talent to Watch projects at their festival.
+The Kingston Canadian Film Festival also commits to exhibiting the completed film at the festival.

-If you have made a short film that was exhibited at the Kingston Canadian Film Festival within the past 5 years, meet the requirements outlined above and are interested in applying through KCFF, please contact firstname.lastname@example.org to confirm your intention to submit.
+If you meet the requirements outlined above and are interested in applying through KCFF, please email email@example.com to confirm your intention to submit.

-KCFF Supported Project Submission to Telefilm: March 20
+KCFF’s Supported Project Submission to Telefilm: May 3, 2022

-For any additional questions concerning the Telefilm Canada Talent to Watch Program, please contact firstname.lastname@example.org
+For any additional questions concerning Kingston-based applications or productions, please contact firstname.lastname@example.org.

 ACCESSIBILITY FOR ONTARIANS WITH DISABILITIES ACT